GRADUATE SCHOOL ADMISSIONS

 - Three (3) letters of recommendation are required for all graduate student applicants, using the Graduate School’s online application.
 In the application you will provide contact information for the three individuals who will furnish recommendations on your behalf.
 They will receive an upload link by email.

-- Unofficial copies of ALL university transcripts are required.
+- Unofficial copies of all university transcripts are required.
 You will be able to upload them using the Graduate School’s online application.
-If you are accepted, you will be required to supply one (1) official, physical copy of ALL university transcripts.
-Notarized English translations should accompany ALL non-English transcripts.
+If you are accepted, you will be required to supply an official transcript from each university attended.
+Certified English translations should accompany all non-English transcripts.

 - Statement of Purpose: What are your reasons for pursuing graduate study?
 Please describe your current degree goals and your reasons for selecting your program(s).
 Your statement can be either in English or Spanish.
 It should not exceed three (3) single-spaced pages, or the equivalent when double-spaced.